jeroen-meijer/talks/widgetsasateam/Notes.md

 ### State Management

+Why?

+- Apps, over their lifetime, will naturally grow in requirements and complexity.
+- This means that, over time, you will need to add more features and refactor existing ones.
+- When this happens, managing the data that is used, displayed, and manipulated by your app becomes more and more important.
+- "State management" describes the process of managing this data.

+How?

 - State management is a hot topic in the Flutter community.
 - There are many different solutions, and it's hard to choose the right one for your project.
 - There is no one-size-fits-all solution, but there are some guidelines that can help you make the right choice.
 - To find what's right for you, keep in mind:

   - Familiarity: what are you and your team familiar with?
 This will help you get up to speed quickly.
   - Simplicity: what is the simplest solution that will work for your project?
 Don't overcomplicate things.
   - Scalability: will this solution work for your project in the long run?
 Will it be easy to add new features and refactor existing ones?